 - You can prove that the interests of you and your company weigh heavier than the privacy of the person who is blacklisted

 You must register your blacklist (in Dutch) with the Dutch Data Protection Authority (Autoriteit Persoonsgegevens).
 Business owners can create their own blacklist to keep a record of unwelcome customers or fraudulent employees.
 If they choose to do so, they must comply with the General Data Protection Regulation (GDPR or Algemene Verordening gegevensbescherming (AvG), in Dutch).

 If you want to share the personal information on your blacklist with other businesses, you must perform a data protection impac assessment (DPIA) and prepare a protocol of how you will process personal data.
 Then you can ask the Dutch DPA for a preliminary investigation.

 If your DPIA does not indicate a high privacy risk or you can reduce the risk with measures stated in your protocol, you can apply for a permit to the Dutch DPA (in Dutch).

 You must also notify the Dutch DPA if you wish to participate in an existing blacklist.
 Check the public register (in Dutch) of approved blacklists.

-If a customer or employee is on your blacklist, you are required to inform them about this.
-They also have the right to view their personal details (in Dutch) and to ask you to correct or delete it.
+If a customer or employee is on your blacklist, you have to inform them about this.
+They also have the right to view their personal details (in Dutch) and to ask you to correct or delete them.